 What this Report is NOT: This is not a random survey of the universe of all people who have used essential oils/blends.

 How information was gathered: Information was entered into an anonymous report format, by the individual who experienced the event, or had direct observation of someone who used the oil/blend.
 All individuals were identified as valid persons, by e-mail address, full name/initials.
 All information was cut and pasted directly from the reports without any editing, into the raw data report, of which this is a summary.

-Reports that were NOT included: 7 reports were not included in this report: four had used an essential oil, but reported no adverse effect; one that used several products that had a particular essential oil in it, two that were hearsay and had not witnessed the event.
+Reports that were NOT included: 8 reports were not included in this report: four had used an essential oil, but reported no adverse effect; one that used several products that had a particular essential oil in it, three that were hearsay and had not witnessed the event.
 These stats cover the entirety of the report from the beginning of the project, not just the newest additions.

 - Ingesting essential oils by mouth while not under the care of a Qualified/Trained Aromatherapy Professional can/does result in adverse injury.

 - Using essential oils neat, topically, can result in sensitization/adverse effects.